-Currently, I am a Postdoc at the Center for Social and Affective Neuroscience in Linköping, Sweden, where I study social interaction, interoception and the self.
-I am interested in how we establish a bodily self and what happens to our self in psychiatric conditions.
+I am an Assistant Professor at the Center for Social and Affective Neuroscience in Linköping, Sweden, where I study social interaction, interoception and the self.
+I am interested in how we establish a bodily self and what happens to the self in psychiatric conditions.
 To this end, I study autism, ADHD, anorexia, schizophrenia and depression.
 My research is funded by my grants from Vetenskapsrådet, Svenska Läkaresällskapet and Lions Forskningsfond.
+I am currently looking for a Postdoc, see more details here: postdoc recruitment

 I grew up in Darmstadt, Germany, and started my training in Biology at the Ruprecht Karls University in Heidelberg.
 There, I also worked at the Max Planck Institute for medical research with calcium imaging techniques in vivo.
 Afterwards, I completed the program for neural and behavioral science at the Max Planck international research school in Tübingen.
 Here, I was involved in projects on visual processing pathways in the human brain and on the characterization of neurons in the deep cerebellar nuclei.

 For my PhD, which I defended in 2015, I moved to the psychiatry department of Charité Berlin, where I worked on reinforcement learning in schizophrenia patients, Huntington’s disease and in healthy individuals using a multimodal imaging approach (fMRI and PET).
 For my work there, I received the For Women in Science Award.
-Afterwards I worked as a Postdoc at Charité and Humboldt University, Berlin.
+Afterwards I worked as a Postdoc at Charité and Humboldt University, Berlin, and at CSAN, Linköping.

 © Rebecca Böhme, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to the authors with appropriate and specific direction to the original content.